MicroFocus/CX/token-validation/README.md

 ## Configuring Your Project

 This project shows how to use the middle tier OSP security proxy to validate OAuth2 tokens.
-This makes it easy to secure REST endpoints in the middle tier.
+This makes it easy to secure REST endpoints in the middle tier, but first you need some configuration to support SSO.

 **Step One** -  Create a new SSO client for your application.
 For this example we'll call our new client `cx`.
-This new client is defined in the `ism-configuration.properties` file in the `tomcat/conf` directory on the server running your OSP.
-This is normally the server running the REST endpoints you are trying to connect to, but can be configured as a different server.
+This new client is defined in the `ism-configuration.properties` file in the `tomcat/conf` directory on the server where OSP is running.

 The easiest way to add a new SSO client is to edit the `ism-configuration.properties` file by hand and add the following three properties: